-- Infrastructure All wireless clients will connect to an access point or wireless router. - Ad-Hoc Directly connecting to another computer, for peer-to-peer communication, using wireless network adapters on each computer.
+- Infrastructure All wireless clients will connect to an access point or wireless router. - Ad Hoc Directly connecting to another computer, for peer-to-peer communication, using wireless network adapters on each computer, such as two or more DWA-645 wireless network notebook adapters.